-- 3.1 The Government directed financial parameters are: - a. up to \$1 billion, in nominal terms, in capital injections over the next 10 years; - b. current operating baselines set to 2005/06 with adjustments for unfunded depreciation thereafter; - c. any inflationary pressure to be managed within these constraints until 2005/06; and - d. leasing options may be considered where there is a neutral trade-off between capital and operating expenditure.
+- a. up to \$1 billion, in nominal terms, in capital injections over the next 10 years; - b. any inflationary pressure to be managed within these constraints until 2005/06; and - c. leasing options may be considered where there is a neutral trade-off between capital and operating expenditure.